 How Much Should You Invest?

-A good start for a person in his/her 20s is to invest 80% of the retirement contributions in stocks and 20% in bonds.
-This concept of personal finance is known as asset allocation.
+A good start for a person in his/her 20s is to invest 80% of the retirement contributions in

 As a person gets older, it is prudent to slowly allocate more of the retirement savings towards bonds.
 Having more money invested in bonds makes your savings less “volatile” or risky.